-- 11. Conduct internet searches to locate business information; analyze and evaluate its usefulness in given business scenarios. - 12.
+- 10. Use a variety of computer applications to produce multiple documents required in a variety of office settings. - Conduct internet searches to locate business information; analyze and evaluate its usefulness in given business scenarios. - 12.
 Select and use appropriate resources to collect business data that informs decision-making. - 13.
 Demonstrate the ability to use innovative technologies (such as teleconferences, webinars, blogs, social media, web pages, cloud-based platforms, etc.) in an office environment. - 14.
 Demonstrate professionalism through acceptable attitude, organization and time management skills, and attire.